 The active ingredient in Vagifem is estradiol hemihydrate (10 micrograms).

 The inactive ingredients in Vagifem are hypromellose, lactose monohydrate, maize starch, magnesium stearate and macrogol 6000.

 Always use Vagifem as instructed by a doctor.
-Being using treatment on any day that is convenient for you.
+You can begin the treatment on any day that is convenient for you.
 The tablet is inserted into the vagina where it sticks to the vaginal wall, and so can be inserted at any time of the day.
 Wash your hands thoroughly and tear off one of the blister packets from the pack, making sure it is not open or damaged.
 Carefully open the pack and remove the applicator.
-With one leg raised, or lying on your back with your legs apart, hold the applicator at the end topped with a button and slowly insert into the vagina, stopping when you feel some resistance (usually at about 8-10cm).
+With one leg raised or lying on your back with your legs apart, hold the applicator at the end topped with a button and slowly insert into the vagina, stopping when you feel some resistance (usually at about 8–10cm).
 Press the button gently until you feel a click, which signifies the tablet being released.
 Remove the applicator and dispose of it immediately.

 If you forget to take your dose of Vagifem, take it as soon as you remember.
 Never take a double dose to make up for a missed one.
 Do not stop taking Vagifem without first consulting your doctor.

 Like all medications, Vagifem can cause side effects in some patients, although not everybody gets them.
-Stop using Vagifem and contact your doctor immediately if you notice any of the following rare side effects:

 The following side effects may occur in between 1 and 10 in every 100 patients:

-Do NOT take Vagifem if:
+Do NOT take Vagifem if you: